 1. Gather equipment

-3. Explain the procedure to the client
+3. Explain the procedure to the patient

-Rationale: This brings into light concerning things that your clients may have.
+Rationale: This brings into light concerning things that your patients may have.
 Remain factual and answer all their queries with prompt and direct answers.
 Guide them throughout the procedure especially if they will have permanent stomas.

 4. Provide privacy